10 ways to make your phone battery last longer

 Use the same ideology when it comes to your location services.
 Apps use your location to tailor your experience and even to function.
 Not every app you have needs to know where you are at all times, so switching these off will save you some battery life.

-Have auto-lock at the minimum
+Have auto-lock at the minimum and turn off Always-On display

-Auto-lock is the feature that closes your phone after a certain amount of time when it hasn't been used.
-It could stay open for up to a minute so it's using battery life for no real reason!
-Alter the auto-lock feature in your settings "" on an iPhone, this sits within Display & Brightness under Auto Lock.
+Auto-lock is the feature that closes your phone after a certain amount of time when it hasn’t been used.
+It could stay open for up to a minute, so it’s using battery life for no real reason!
+Alter the auto-lock feature in your settings on an iPhone, this sits within Display & Brightness under Auto Lock.
 You can choose the timing between 30 seconds and five minutes or Never.

-On an Android device it sits in Display, then head to Sleep or Screen timeout (depending on your device), and lower the time it takes switch the screen down.
+On an Android device, it sits in Display, then head to Sleep or Screen timeout (depending on your device), and lower the time it takes switch the screen down.
 It could be as low as 15 seconds!

 Wondering “how should I sell my phone?” or are you in need of a phone upgrade?
 Trade in your old smartphone with musicMagpie!
 Sell iPhone or Android phones for quick cash.
 And when you’re done, buy refurbished phones from us!